-To read a detailed guide on chatbot chaining, see the last section of Configuring Chatbot Triggers & Business Rules.
+To read a detailed guide on chatbot chaining, see the last section of Configuring Chatbot Business Rules.

 There could be other reasons why a bot doesn’t show up besides the ones covered in this article.
 When encountering chatbot display issues check:

-- That you have a Trigger or Business Rule tied to the chatbot
+- That you have a Business Rule tied to the chatbot

-- That other Triggers or Business Rules do not overlap
+- That other Business Rules do not overlap

 - If tied to an operating hours condition, check your operating hours in Settings > Conversation Settings > Operating Hours